CCI-MOC/hil/docs/network-drivers.md

 #### switch_register_port

-Any string can be accepted as a openvswitch port name.
+Openvswitch accepts any string for port name.
 Once you add a port to the openvswitch, you can register the same with HIL.

-WARNING: Bridge and Ports should exist in the openvswitch before registering them with HIL.
+**WARNING**: Bridge and Ports must pre-exist in the openvswitch before registering them with HIL.

 ### Using multiple switches

-Use-cases that involve configurations requiring access to multiple switches can be achieved by adding bridges of different names to openvswitch and registering them as separate switches.
+Use-cases that involve configurations requiring access to multiple switches can be achieved by adding bridges of different names to openvswitch and registering them as separate switches and ensure that all VLANs in the allocator's ``vlans`` option are trunked to every managed switch.